Let’s start this article with a bold statement: Size doesn’t matter!

 Clean your email list

-You can use an email verification tool to get rid of emails on your list that are no longer deliverable.
+You can use an email verification tool like Bouncer or Kickbox to eliminate emails on your list that are no longer deliverable.
 If the last time you’ve emailed your list was over two months ago, make sure to first run your list through a list cleaning tool.
 This will help you reduce your bounce rate to a minimum and by that keep your sender reputation secured.
 Don’t let invalid addresses impact your email communication.

 Select best frequency/sending time